Skip to content

 • Git installed

-• At least 4GB of RAM available
+• At least 16GB of RAM available (8GB minimum, 16GB recommended)

 • 10GB of free disk space